RoxMBaldwin/PostCSS-LostGrid/README.md

 </div>
 ```

-And give them a background color in your working *styles.css* as well as a height and margin-bottom property less than their parent.
+And give ```.nested-grid-item``` a background color in your working *styles.css* as well as a height and margin-bottom property less than their parent.

 *run ```$gulp watch:styles``` and ```$ lite-server``` || ```open index.html```*